alfredteiko1212/Steghub-DevOps/Project 3 MERN Stack/STEP 2.md

 });
 ```

-6. To know if our server works, start our server by using:
+6. To know if our server works, start our server by entering:

 ```
 node index.js